 To qualify for a theatre performance scholarship, you are invited to audition for the theatre faculty on the Snow College Campus.
 The audition should consist of two contrasting pieces (non-musical) each at least two minutes in length but no more than two minutes and 30 seconds for a total audition time of four to five minutes.

 A portfolio and/or resume of your performance experience are also requested for presentation at this time.

-Further information can be obtained by calling Danni Larsen at (435) 283-7150, Brad Olsen at (435) 283-7481 or email at brad.olsen@snow.edu, or Dr. Kim Christison at (435) 283-7480 or email at kim.christison@snow.edu.
+Further information can be obtained by calling Danni Larsen at (435) 283-7150, Brad Olsen at (435) 283-7481 or email at brad.olsen@snow.edu.